japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/incidents/incident-02-interface-down.md

 ## 4. Impact Assessment

-When the R1-to-DSW1 path was disrupted, the following operational impact was observed:
+Observed impact in the lab:

-- R1 itself remained up and reachable
+- R1 remained operational and reachable
+- DSW1 management SVI (10.10.10.2) became unreachable
-- Connectivity to devices behind the affected path may have been impacted
+- End devices (PC1, SRV1) behind DSW1 were not reachable from the monitoring host
-- Traffic across the affected interface was interrupted
+- Traffic between R1 and VLAN 10 segment was interrupted
-- The incident appeared limited to a specific network segment or forwarding path

-In a production environment, this type of issue would likely affect a subset of services or endpoints rather than the entire device.

 ---